vuejs/docs/src/guide/installation.md

 Vue.js is built by design to be incrementally adoptable.
 This means that it can be integrated into a project multiple ways depending on the requirements.

-There are two primary ways of adding Vue.js to a project:
+There are three primary ways of adding Vue.js to a project:

 1. Import it as a [CDN package](#cdn) on the page
 2. Install it using [npm](#npm)